askomics/flaskomics/docs/tutorial.md

 - SPARQL: edit the query with a SPARQL editor for advanced users

 !!!
 Hands-on
-    1. Download the results file on your computer using *Download* button
+    1. Download the results file on your computer using <btn class="white">Download</btn> button

 # Conclusion